Arafly/MEAN_Stack/Meanstack.md

 ```

-## Step 3: Set up routes to the DB Server
+## Step 3: Set up routes in the DB Server

 In ‘Books’ folder, create a folder named apps